NFV Platform Design: A Survey: Design Space

 \subsubsection{VNF interconnects}

-NFV platforms achieve cost-efficiency by consolidating multiple instances of VNFs inside individual COTS servers.
+NFV platforms achieve cost efficiency by consolidating multiple VNF instances on a single COTS server.
 These VNFs are then purposely concatenated to form specific SFCs.
 Existing NFV platforms interconnect local VNFs using either state-of-the-art \textbf{Virtual Switches (VS)} or employ {\bf Custom Implementations (CI)}.
-Software virtual switches are widely used as NFV data plane for efficient traffic steering.
-For instance, E2, ParaBox, and NFVactor reuse BESS~\cite{han2015softnic} as data plane to interconnect VNFs or runtimes, while ClickOS and HyperNF extend VALE switch~\cite{rizzo2012vale}.
+Software virtual switches are widely used as the NFV data plane for efficient traffic steering.
+For instance, E2, ParaBox, and NFVactor reuse BESS~\cite{han2015softnic} as the data plane to interconnect VNFs or runtimes, while ClickOS and HyperNF extend the VALE switch~\cite{rizzo2012vale}.
 CoMb customizes the Click Modular Router~\cite{kohler2000click} to classify and forward packets between VNFs of the same service chain.
 Metron, MiddleClick, SCC, and SplitBox leverage FastClick~\cite{barbette2015fast} to ferry packets between VNFs and the network.
 Split/Merge, TFM, and MicroNF employ Open vSwitch (OVS)~\cite{pfaff2015design} for VM-networking, while UNO and PA-Flow employ OVS-DPDK~\cite{ovs-dpdk}.
 Note that UNO steers packets at both the COTS server and SmartNIC.
-More details about the performance of the aforementioned software switches can be found in \cite{zhang2019comparing}.
+More details about the performance of the aforementioned software switches can be found in the benchmark study conducted by Zhang et al.~\cite{zhang2019comparing, zhang2021performance, zhang2019benchmarking}.
 Rather than adopting third-party solutions, G-NET uses a bespoke software switch to route packets between VNFs and physical NICs.
+OVS-centric acceleration~\cite{rashelbach2022scaling} shows that the interconnection substrate (e.g., a virtual switch) is itself a design lever: optimizing the shared vSwitch datapath can raise end-to-end NFV throughput without modifying individual VNFs.